tensorflow/agents/README.md

 ```

 <a id='Principles'></a>

 ## Principles

 This project adheres to [Google's AI principles](PRINCIPLES.md).
+By
-By participating, using or contributing to this project you are expected to
+participating, using or contributing to this project you are expected to adhere
-adhere to these principles.
+to these principles.

 <a id='Citation'></a>

 ## Citation

-If you use this code please cite it as:
+If you use this code, please cite it as:

 ```
 @misc{TFAgents,